 \subsection{A Content Delivery Protocol}

-Theorem \ref{thm:caching1} provides an inner bound to the caching capacity region of a wireless network.
-Here we describe the communication scheme achieving the inner bound.
+Theorem \ref{thm:caching1} provides an inner bound for the caching capacity region of a wireless network.
+We now describe the communication scheme achieving this inner bound.
 The matching outer bound shows that, for $\alpha>6$, this scheme is optimal in the scaling sense.

 Our proposed communication scheme consists of three layers, similar to a protocol stack.
-From the highest to lowest level of abstraction, these three layers are the \emph{data or routing layer}, the \emph{cooperation layer}, and the \emph{physical layer}.
+From the highest to lowest level of abstraction, these three layers are the \emph{data layer}, the \emph{cooperation layer}, and the \emph{physical layer}.

-From the view of the data or routing layer, the wireless network is treated as the abstract capacitated tree graph $G$ (up to a loss of a factor $b_1(n)$ in the capacity of each link).
+From the view of the data layer, the wireless network is treated as the abstract capacitated tree graph $G$, up to a loss of a factor $b_1(n)$ in the capacity of each link.
 Let us assume that $\frac{1}{b_1(n)}\lambdaca \in \gLambdaca(n)$.
-Solve the corresponding linear program \eqref{eq:computation}, and let $f=\{f_{p,U}\}$ be its solution.
-Using this solution $f$ allows thus to support caching traffic matrix $\lambdaca$ in this layer [since $\frac{1}{b_1(n)}\lambdaca \in \gLambdaca(n)$].
+Solve the corresponding linear program \eqref{eq:computation}, and let $f=(f_{p,U})$ be its solution.
+Since $\frac{1}{b_1(n)}\lambdaca \in \gLambdaca(n)$, routing traffic according to this solution $f$ allows to support the caching traffic matrix $\lambdaca$ in this layer.
 The next two layers transform this routing solution $f$ for $\lambdaca$ over the graph $G$ into a communication strategy for the wireless network.